 Installing Linux Kernel Headers on Rocky Linux is not just about keeping your system up-to-date; it’s about unlocking the full potential of your Linux environment.
 Whether you’re a system administrator, a developer, or a Linux enthusiast, this process is a stepping stone to a more controlled and customized Linux experience.
 With the headers in place, you can ensure that your system’s software and hardware are in perfect sync, leading to a more robust and efficient system.

 Preparing to Install Linux Kernel Headers on Rocky Linux

 Step 1: Update Rocky Linux

 Before installing kernel headers, it’s imperative to update your Rocky Linux system.
 This ensures that your system, especially the Linux Kernel, is up-to-date.
 If the update includes kernel packages, a system restart is necessary to apply these updates.
 Use the following command to update your system:

 sudo dnf upgrade --refresh

-Step 2: Check the Current Linux Kernel
+Step 2: Determining Your Current Linux Kernel Version

-Step 3: Install Linux Kernel Headers
+Install Linux Kernel Headers on Rocky Linux 9 or 8

 sudo dnf install kernel-headers-$(uname -r)

-Step 4: Verify Linux Kernel Headers Installation
+Confirming Kernel Headers Installation

 sudo dnf list installed | grep kernel-headers